 What do state-run auto-IRA programs offer employees?

 California and Oregon call for the first $1,000 contributed to be defaulted into a money market fund and capital preservation fund, respectively, with subsequent investments going to a target-date fund (TDF).
-Target dates are the sole default funds in Illinois.
+TDFs are the sole default funds in Illinois.

 In all cases, administration and investor fees are built into the cost of each investment option and debited by the plan administrator throughout the year.3

 As for the employer experience, it’s straightforward.
 Each business is responsible for registering itself and its employees by the required dates, sending the required employee data to the program administrator, enabling auto-enrollment of new employees, and keeping the payroll deductions and account contributions flowing.

 Other than the labor involved in performing these tasks, there’s no other employer cost.

 Six reasons auto-IRA programs can be opportunities for your retirement practice

 Retirement professionals could see auto-IRA programs as an encroachment on their territory; however, given the limited benefits these programs provide, we believe they could also create opportunity for financial representatives and consultants.